 About the Blogger

 Michael Halliwell, M.Eng., CESA, EP, P.Eng., is an Associate and Environmental Engineer for Thurber Engineering Ltd. in Edmonton, Alberta, Canada.
-During his 13 years with the company, he has been involved with environmental site assessment, remediation, construction inspection and supervision, and project management.
+During his 15-plus years with the company, he has been involved with environmental site assessment, remediation, construction inspection and supervision, and project management.
 He also performs hazardous building material assessments for asbestos and lead paint.

 Once again, asbestos is hitting the headlines.
 There have been articles about school-board employees being exposed via sanding tiles and a potential cover-up, about an unscrupulous individual using her certified employer’s credentials to issue training certificates for workers that didn’t set foot in the classroom or take the required exam, and many more examples where this material has made news.

 I don’t think we go more than a week between articles about injuries or fatalities involving confined spaces.

 Posted Thursday, August 14, 2014 |

 Although I am an environmental professional by trade, my work is tied into enough health, safety and environment (HSE) programs to expose me to a variety of safety programs, styles and attitudes over my career.

 Any time that one is working bridge rehabilitation, there are certain hazards that should be pretty obvious.
 The first, and often foremost, is falls and fall hazards.
 But there are other potential hazards at bridge rehabilitation jobs that may not be quite so obvious—and can be missed, to the worker's peril.